 Archaeologically.
 Become an ice excavator.
 Freeze toys or other objects in blocks of ice.
 For extra interest use containers of varying shapes and sizes.
 Paper cups and plastic storage containers work well.
 Give your children a few tools (nothing too sharp) so they can chip away at the ice in order to get the treasure.
 The hotter the sun, the faster the ice will melt to help your little archaeologists.
 You can also provide a large bucket of water in which to float the ice treasures.

 Scientifically.
-Try an easy experiment with ice and salt.
+Try an easy ice and string science experiment with ice and salt.
 Place a wet piece of string on an ice block and sprinkle with salt.
 Wait a minute or so and the string will adhere to the ice, allowing you to pick it up.

 And parents can play, too: fill a tall glass with ice, add your favorite beverage, sit back in the shade and watch your kids play.